+Proportional Performance.
 In connection with the agreement with the Servicio de Administración Tributaria ("SAT") in Mexico, revenue is recognized based upon proportional performance, measured by the actual number of labor hours incurred divided by the total estimated number of labor hours for the project.
 The impact of changes in the estimated labor hours to service the agreement is reflected in the period during which the change becomes known.
-In the SAT agreement, customer billings may be submitted for several separate deliverables including: monthly services, activation of services, training of customer personnel and consultation on the design and location of security scanning operations, among others.
+In the SAT agreement, customer billings may be submitted for several separate deliverables, including monthly services, activation of services, training of customer personnel and consultation on the design and location of security scanning operations, among others.
 In the event that payments received from the customer exceed revenue recognition, deferred revenue is recorded.
-In the event that revenue recognition exceeds payments received from the customer, unbilled receivables are recorded.